siemens/gencmpclient/README.md

 ## Building the software

-The generic CMP client (and also its underlying CMP and Security Utilities libraries) assumes that OpenSSL (with any version >= 1.1.0) is already installed, including the C header files needed for development (as provided by, e.g., the Debian/Ubuntu package `libssl-dev`).
+The generic CMP client (and also its underlying CMP and Security Utilitieslibraries) assumes that OpenSSL (with any version >= 1.1.0) is already installed, including the C header files needed for development (as provided by, e.g., the Debian/Ubuntu package `libssl-dev`).
 By default the OpenSSL headers will be searched for in `/usr/include` and its shared objects in `/usr/lib` (or `/usr/bin` for Cygwin).
 You may point the environment variable `OPENSSL_DIR` to an alternative OpenSSL installation, e.g.:
 ```
 export OPENSSL_DIR=/usr/local